Meet the Expert: Wilfried, Director of Science and Innovation

-Whether it concerns a biosimilar, a biobetter, a product to treat a rare genetic disorder or a biothreat counter-measure, product yield from mammalian cell lines is a critical economic driver.
-Naturally, increased specific productivity – microgram product per cell per day – decreases the cost of goods, allowing lower prices while retaining expected product margins (the “good”).
-That is why expression technologies, like our STEP® technology, that allow the generation of extreme high protein producer mammalian cell lines are highly sought after.
-However, the “bad” is that we sometimes see that a process providing the highest yield does not deliver a product that adheres to set product quality standards.
-The outright “ugly” in this story is that sometimes even extensive process development does not result in a substantial improvement in product quality, forcing us to accept lower productivity.
+For protein-based biopharmaceuticals, product yield from mammalian cell lines is a critical economic driver.
+Naturally, increased specific productivity – microgram product per cell per day – decreases the cost of goods.
+This allows lower prices while retaining expected profit margins.
+That is why expression technologies allowing generation of high protein producer mammalian cell lines are highly sought after.
+However, we sometimes see that a process yielding the highest achievable product concentrations compromises quality.
+The process with the highest product concentration does not always deliver a product that adheres to the set product quality requirements.
+For some difficult to express proteins, even extensive process development does not result in a substantial improvement in product concentration, forcing us to accept somewhat lower product concentrations.

-In this article, I would like to show you an example of how we selected a biosimilar producing CHO cell line, expressing extreme high levels of laronidase and why we compromised about 50% of the productivity in order to guarantee product quality.
-Laronidase is an enzyme involved in the breakdown of glycosaminoglycans.
-It is a marketed product used for treatment of lysomal disorders, such as Hurler forms of MPS 1 and Scheie syndrome.
-Treatment costs are around $400,000 per patient per year as the enzyme is highly glycosylated and very complex to manufacture.
+In this article, I would like to show you an example of stable cell line development for a difficult to express protein.
+In this example, we developed and selected a CHO cell line stably expressing high levels of laronidase.
+Eventually, however, we accepted a somewhat lower product concentration to guarantee product quality.
+Laronidase is an enzyme.
+This enzyme breaks down glycosaminoglycans.
+Laronidase is a marketed product used for treatment of lysomal disorders, such as Hurler forms of MPS1 and Scheie syndrome.
+Treatment costs are around $400,000 per patient per year.
+The costs are high, because the enzyme is highly glycosylated and very complex to manufacture.

-Batavia Biosciences offers a broad range of process development and manufacturing services for all major classes of biopharmaceuticals, i.e., viral vaccines, viral vectors, recombinant proteins and antibodies.
-As a company dedicated to help bringing biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate, Batavia Biosciences has vast experience in developing cell lines and processes for biosimilars.
-With our team of experienced scientists and technicians, we are well equipped to take on any challenge associated with biosimilar development.
+Batavia Biosciences offers a broad range of process development and manufacturing services for all major classes of biopharmaceuticals.
+We are dedicated to help bring biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate.
+Batavia Biosciences has vast experience in developing cell lines and processes for protein-based biopharmaceuticals.
+Our experienced scientists and technicians are well equipped to take on any challenge associated with biopharmaceutical development.